Homelessness in Canada: Definition

 In 2007 most research and programs in Canada focused on "absolute homelessness" and there was no consistent definition of homelessness.
 In 2012 the York University-based Canadian Homelessness Research Network (CHRN) released the first Canadian definition of homelessness.

-Stephen Gaetz, a homelessness researcher at York University, argued that the detailed classification of homelessness provided governments with more "precision" in created effective programs to respond to specific needs.
+Stephen Gaetz, a homelessness researcher at York University, argued that the detailed classification of homelessness provided governments with more "precision" in creating effective programs to respond to specific needs.
 The report cites four categories of homelessness, unsheltered, emergency-sheltered, provisionally-accommodated, and at risk of homelessness.
 The definition received a lot of support from advocates for the homeless.
 Critics included Peter Goldring, an Alberta MP, member of the Edmonton Committee to End Homelessness, who argued that the CHRN's definition of homelessness painted an overly broad picture including those who were "having a hard time financially."
-Goldring felt that, "You don’t want to look at it coldly, but they’re really not in desperate need until they’re holding that eviction notice in their hand."
+Goldring felt that, "You don't want to look at it coldly, but they're really not in desperate need until they're holding that eviction notice in their hand."

 Homeless count

 By 2008 the annual homeless count was considered to be a politically charged and methodologically contentious issue.
 The federal estimate of the core number of homeless people in Canada was 200,000 in 2005, or about 1 per cent of the population.
 Homeless advocates estimated it to be closer to 20,000 annually, or 30,000 on any given night plus those in the hidden homeless category.
 This includes 6,000 youth nightly and 30,000 youth annually.
+The percentage of Indigenous people who are homeless is more than three times compared to the rest of the population.